wacncontent/CustomizeTool/addCommentOutput/articles/traffic-manager/traffic-manager-powershell-arm.md

 ## Limitations
 There are currently a small number of limitations in the ARM support for Azure Traffic Manager:

-- Traffic Manager profiles created using the existing (non-ARM) Azure Service Management (ASM) API, tools and 'classic' portal are not available via ARM, and vice versa.
+- Traffic Manager profiles created using the existing (non-ARM) Azure Service Management (ASM) API, tools and  'classic'  Classic   portal  Management Portal  are not available via ARM, and vice versa.
 Migration of profiles from ASM to ARM APIs is not currently supported, other than by deleting and re-creating the profile.

-- 'Nested' Traffic Manager endpoints are supported via the ARM API, ARM PowerShell and ARM-mode Azure CLI.
-They are not currently supported in the Azure Management Portal (which also uses the ARM API).

-- Traffic Manager endpoints of type 'AzureEndpoints', when referencing a Web App, can only reference the default (production) [Web App slot](/documentation/articles/web-sites-staged-publishing).
+- Traffic Manager endpoints of type 'AzureEndpoints', when referencing a Web App, can only reference the default (production) [Web App slot](/documentation/articles/web-sites-staged-publishing/).
 Custom slots are not yet supported.
 As a workaround, custom slots can be configured using the 'ExternalEndpoints' type.

 ## Setting up Azure PowerShell

 These instructions use Azure PowerShell, which needs to be configured using the steps below.

 For non-PowerShell users, or non-Windows users, analogous operations can be executed via the Azure CLI.
-All operations, with the exception of managing 'nested' Traffic Manager profiles, are also available via the Azure Management Portal.
+All operations, with the exception of managing 'nested' Traffic Manager profiles, are also available via the Azure portal.

 ### Step 1
 Install the latest Azure PowerShell, available from the Azure downloads page.